 - In Cleanflight Configuration, make sure you disconnect from your quad, then click the firmware flasher tab.

 - Select file you downloaded from Step 3.

-- Select These options
+- Select These options as per screenshot

 - Click Flash Firmware

 - You are now on Cleanflight/Betaflight!